Skip to main content

 • Receding

-Untreated, gingivitis can progress to gum disease (periodontal disease), a dangerous condition involving the gums, supporting bone, and ligaments.2
+Untreated, gingivitis can progress to periodontitis, a serious form of gum disease that affects the gums, supporting bone, and ligaments.12

 Tooth periodontal diseases progressions from a normal tooth illustrations

-Healthy teeth need an adequate level of bone to support them.
-If gum disease destroys the bone, teeth can become mobile, increasing the risk of premature loss.
+Healthy teeth need enough bone to support them.
+As periodontitis destroys that bone, teeth loosen and the risk of premature tooth loss rises.1

 How to Stop Itchy Gums

-Treatment for itchy gums depends on the cause.
-In some cases, home remedies help, while others require professional dental care.
+Treatment depends on the cause.
+Home remedies handle mild irritation, while persistent or severe itching needs professional dental care.

 Home Remedies

-Besides practicing good oral hygiene, the following home remedies may ease itchy gums:
+Alongside good oral hygiene, these home remedies may ease itchy gums:

-• Saltwater rinses — using a lukewarm saltwater rinse twice daily can relieve gum itching and irritation.
-Make the mouthwash with 1 teaspoon of salt in 8 ounces of water.
+• Saltwater rinses — a lukewarm saltwater rinse twice daily relieves gum itching and irritation.
+Mix 1 teaspoon of salt in 8 ounces of water.

 Professional Treatments

-• Plaque scaling — a dentist uses an electric tool to remove plaque and tartar accumulation plaque from below the gum line.
-This cannot be done by brushing alone.
+• Plaque scaling — a dentist uses a hand or ultrasonic tool to remove plaque and tartar from below the gum line, which brushing cannot reach.14

-• Root planing — this procedure helps smooth tooth roots.
-It decreases inflammation and provides a new surface for the gums to reattach themselves firmly to the teeth.
+• Root planing — this procedure smooths the tooth root surface so gums can reattach firmly to the teeth, reducing inflammation.14

 6 Causes of Itchy Gums: Treatments & Prevention